 3.5 Monitoring and Diagnostics in the Watch Mode

 4.1 Subsystem – A container for a group of function blocks

-4.4 Block properties dialog – Accept parameters from subsystem mask
+4.4 Block properties dialog – Accept subsystem parameter

-4.5 Subsystem with mask – Internals of the finished subsystem
+4.5 Subsystem with parameters – Internals of the finished subsystem

 5.1 Standard subsystem vs. Library reference